 - You’ll now see a bunch of photos.
 Each photo represents a folder on your device that has images.
 Scroll through the list and find one for which you want Google Photos backups to work and tap it.

 - At the top of the page for the folder you’ve selected, you’ll see a “Back up & sync” toggle.
-Toggle it “On” and Google Photos will back up everything that enters that folder going forward.
+Toggle it “On,” and Google Photos will back up everything currently in that folder and everything that enters that folder in the future.

 Just repeat those steps above for all folders you want Google Photos to back up for you.
 We recommend making sure Google Photos backups are turned on for Instagram, Facebook, WhatsApp, Twitter, and other popular social media platforms.